 In the general election, anyone can vote for the candidate he or she chooses, regardless of party affiliation.

 How can I get an absentee ballot?
 Are there important deadlines?

-- Online: Use the state’s absentee ballot request portal to complete an application by June 9 to vote absentee in the primary and by Nov.
-3 to vote absentee in the general election.
+- Online: Use the state’s absentee ballot request portal to complete an application.

-- By mail: Once ballots are available, print an application from the state’s absentee ballot request portal and mail it to your local municipal clerk’s office.
+- By mail: Print an application from the state’s absentee ballot request portal and mail it to your local municipal clerk’s office.
 Or call your clerk’s office and ask that an application be mailed to you.
-Requests must be received by June 9 to vote absentee in the primary.
-Requests are due by Nov.
-3 to vote absentee in the general election.

 An immediate family member can request and receive an application or ballot on your behalf by completing a written absentee ballot application.
 You can also designate a non-family member to pick up and deliver your ballot, provided you do so in writing and either a notary public, municipal clerk, clerk of courts, or two other people serve as witnesses.